ppi-ag/deep-sampler/README.md

 <img src="/docs/assets/deepsampler-demo-unsampled.png?raw=true" alt="A DAO somewhere inside a compound reads data from a database" width="50%"/>

-In order to be independent from the database, we can now attach a stub to the methods of the DAO using DeepSampler.
+In order to be independent of the database, we can now attach a stub to the methods of the DAO using DeepSampler.
 If we run the test with DeepSampler in recording-mode, every call to the method will be intercepted and all data, that was passed to it, or returned by it, is recorded.
 The recorded data, the sample, will be saved to a JSON-file.